Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 Laptop Procurement Decision Matrix — 2026

-Which Solution Fits Your Organization?
+Which Laptop Type Fits Your Organization's Workflow?

 Matching hardware to workflow requirements prevents costly mismatches and budget waste